una-language/una-language/readme.md

 #### Right arrow of error symmetry

 Right error arrow `|->` is try-catch operator.
 First parameter is catch function.
 Other parameters are try lines.
-Unlike JavaScript try-catch, `|->` always has returnable value.
-And there's no finally block
+It doesn't have `finally` block.

 ```
-= value |->
+|->
   -> error
     console.log error
-    2
   = func null
   func ()
 ```